baeddavid/jds/README.md

 `let LinkedList = new jds.LinkedList()`

-If you're every stuck or confused check the docs!
+If you're ever stuck or confused check the docs!

 ## Contributing